dhirajsardana/imp-softwares-install-guide/minishift-mac/readme.md

-For Mac:

-1)Before setting up minishift, virtual driver is required.xhyve driver will be deprecated soon , so we're installing hyperkitrequired, below are steps to install & setup the same:
+1)Install VM Driver: Before setting up minishift, VM driver is required. xhyve driver will be deprecated soon , so we're installing hyperkit, below are steps to install & setup the same:

    $ brew install docker-machine-driver-hyperkit